Tips for Applying to the PhD Program

 People come to our department with varying degrees of preparation and involvement in the site of their intended field research.
 In general, we ask that you have a fairly clear idea of where you want to work and what questions you wish to answer, or what issues you wish to understand.
 And, to the extent possible, you need to know what you still need and want to learn.

-We do not require a prior degree in anthropology for admission to our PhD program; some students enter after having studied literature, journalism, political science or history, among other disciplines.
+We do not require a prior degree in anthropology for admission to our PhD program; some students enter after having studied literature, journalism, political science, earth sciences, or history, among other disciplines.
 However, if you have not studied anthropology, you will want to explain why you think anthropology is an appropriate discipline through which to pursue your interests, and you should recognize that additional coursework may be required of you.
-When preparing your application, take full cognizance of this fact, but even before applying, you should identify for yourself what you believe are the strengths and weaknesses in your previous training.
-Once admitted, you can obtain a suggested reading list as a preliminary to the mandatory introductory theory course.
+Archaeology students will generally be expected to come to the PhD with a good grounding in field or lab methods.